 According to the picture painted by her accusers, Ghislaine Maxwell perfectly illustrates the dynamic of a female victimizer who victimizes from the unconscious belief that she can get away with it.

-Let’s break down the elements of the victim/victimizer dynamic and see how they play out:
+The victim/victimizer dynamic is part of what I call the Patriarchal Operating System.
+Let’s break down the elements of this dynamic and see how they play out:

 - We can victimize those weaker than us

 - We can be victimized by those more powerful than us